-NagaSita is a Temple Tribal dancer based in Portland Oregon.
-A lifelong performer witth her youth spent in Hawaii dancing Kahiko with the Hula Halau gave her the perfect foundation for bellydance and an affinity for sacred interpretations through movement.
+I NagaSita is a Temple Tribal dancer based in Nevada City CA, having just relocated from Portland Oregon where she has lived for the past 13 years.
+A lifelong performer with her youth spent in Hawaii dancing Kahiko with the Hula Halau gave her the perfect foundation for bellydance and an affinity for sacred interpretations through movement.
 Tribal bellydance became her true calling which she began practicing just after relocating to Portland Oregon and simultaneously dedicating herself to Kashmir Shaivism at the Rudrananda Ashram in 2002, where she learned ancient ritual practices from Tibet and India.
 She found the dance to be just as liberating as the spiritual practices of the east, and has continued on her path as a yogi, performer and priestess ever since.
 As one of the pioneers of ritual performance in Tribal Bellydance today, NagaSita thrives in sharing her connection with the divine feminine through dance and by creating elaborate offerings in honor of the Goddess.

 With performance roots in the Serpentine lineage, Neo- Tribal fire performance, and Vaudeville NagaSita poured her heart into producing shows in Portland for 7 years.
 With her acclaimed notoriety as the founder of the Tribal Nouveau Temple Dance Troupe APSARA, co-producer of the Anahata Festival and world renowned Eastern Nouveau dance showcase Salon L’Orient, family member of the Wanderlust Circus and director of the dark theatre troupe Bogville, she has emerged as a force of nature in the Bohemian underground.
-She is currently engaged in artistic collaborations with Stellamara, Moria Chappell and her first dance sister from Serpentine – Aradia Sunseri, whom NagaSita is honored to birth a new chapter with in sacred ceremony through Auracle.
+She is currently engaged in fulfilling her dreams as an artist with her love F’kir as Arcus Tenebrae and working with her first dance sister from Serpentine – Aradia Sunseri, whom NagaSita is honored to birth a new chapter with in sacred ceremony through Auracle.